StanGenchev/ShuttleBackup/README.md

 # ShuttleBackup
-With ShuttleBackup you can easily automate the backup process of Rocket.Chat's database.
+ShuttleBackup can create and store backup archives of Rocket.Chat's database.
-It will create backup archives in '/var/shuttlebackup/archives' and in case of error it will send notification via email.
+It has the optional feature to send a notification via email in case of error and can be automated using cron.
 Note that this works only with the 'snap' version of Rocket.Chat.

 ## How to install